What is the best Donkey Kong Country Game?

 The Donkey Kong Country games are fun.
 Ridiculously fun, even.
 So fun that they’ve stamped themselves into gaming history, just because they’re so fun.
-Leaping, bouncing, swinging, and punching my way through their levels always leaves me with a grin on my face.
+Leaping, bouncing, swinging, and punching my way through their levels always leave me with a grin on my face.
 I have an endless amount of love for their creative level design and smooth, butter-like controls.
 Regardless, it’s the big ape’s thirty-fifth birthday.
 He started out throwing barrels at Mario way back in the original Donkey Kong — released in 1981.
 Now he’s busy running through his affirmation solo series: Donkey Kong Country.
-So, what better way to celebrate DK’s bday than ranking the five games in this world-renowned series?
+With that said, it’s time once again to celebrate the DKC series and rank all five games!

 5) Donkey Kong Country 3: Dixie Kong’s Double Trouble

 At the rear end of the list is the weird stepchild of the family: Dixie Kong’s Double Trouble.
 It’s not a bad game, it’s just the worst game.
 It has a lot of great things about it, but never reaches the peak that its siblings do.
 Starting with its visuals, DKC 3 is a huge step-down.
 The 2 previous games used a realistic style that was almost surreal.
 DKC 3 holds onto that same engine but hits it with splashes of color in an attempt to lighten the tone.
 But, it ends up with a mess of an aesthetic.
 The colors are there, but they’re faded and weak.
 It doesn’t pop like the other games — which were revolutionary for their use of realistic graphics.
 Instead, it looks dull and unremarkable.